Fulmine-Labs/LNRoutingVizualization/README.md

 8) Use RTL to export transactions into a CSV file and copy it into the same LNRoutingVizualization directory
 9) Modify `RTL_file = "Forwarding-history-sample.csv"` location as needed, to point at the RTL transaction file
 10) In Jupyter 'Run All Cells'
+11) Zoom on the widget with the mousewheel, drag the whole graph or just nodes with left click

 ## Screenshots